Generic Name: Terbinafine hydrochloride

 Immune system disorders: Serious hypersensitivity reactions e.g., angioedema and allergic reactions (including anaphylaxis), precipitation and exacerbation of cutaneous and systemic lupus erythematosus [see Warnings and Precautions (5.7)], serum sickness-like reaction

-Psychiatric disorders: Depressive symptoms independent of taste disturbance have been reported with use of Terbinafine tablets.
+Psychiatric disorders: Anxiety and depressive symptoms independent of taste disturbance have been reported with use of Terbinafine tablets.
 In some cases, depressive symptoms have been reported to subside with discontinuance of therapy and to recur with reinstitution of therapy [see Warnings and Precautions (5.4)]

 Eye disorders: Visual field defects, reduced visual acuity

 Ear and labyrinth disorders: Hearing impairment, vertigo, tinnitus

 Vascular disorders: Vasculitis